WWSK: Gen X and The Shark (since 2010)

 As mentioned, the station never achieved ratings anywhere near the high water mark set by WCTO and by mid 2010 was hovering in the 1 range.
 On October 19, 2010, came its sixth call sign change, from WMJC to WIGX, leading to rumors of a format change.
-Those rumors would prove true on November 5 when, at 4:30 p.m., 94.3 began stunting with a montage of music, famous news, and TV snippets from each year from 1985 to 2005.
+Those rumors would prove true on November 5 when, at 4:30 pm, 94.3 began stunting with a montage of music, famous news, and TV snippets from each year from 1985 to 2005.
 At 5 pm, WIGX switched to a "Gen X hits" format, playing hit music from 1985 to 2005, as "94X".
 The first song on 94X was "Jump Around" by House of Pain.
 This version of 94.3 failed to achieve higher ratings and that brought about yet another change.

 At Noon on September 14, 2012, after playing Semisonic's "Closing Time", the Star-Spangled Banner, and a brief clip from the trailer for Jaws, WIGX switched to mainstream rock, branded as "94.3 The Shark", launching with Nirvana's "Smells Like Teen Spirit".
 Soon after, WIGX switched to its seventh set of call letters, WWSK.